MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/goods-receipt-management.md

 - You can select a recent goods receipt that you have interacted with.
 - You can search for a goods receipt based on vendor, purchase order, and date range.
-- You can enter in the goods receipt number, if you know it.
+- You can enter in the goods receipt number, if known.

 ### Select a goods receipt

-From the _Select recent goods receipt_ drop down list, you can see a list of previous goods receipts that you have interacted with.
+From the _Select recent goods receipt_ drop-down list, you can see a list of previous goods receipts that you have interacted with.
 You can choose one from the list, and it loads the data for that goods receipt.

 ### Search for a goods receipt

-If you have not interacted with the goods receipt, and you don't know the exact number, you can search for a goods receipt.
+If you haven't interacted with the goods receipt, and you don't know the exact number, you can search for a goods receipt.
 Select the **funnel** icon to open the goods receipt search screen.

 The goods receipt search screen allows you to search by any individual field or a combination of _Vendor_, _Purchase order_, Movement type_and_Posting date range_.